Find high quality parts at an affordable price HERE!

 Solution:

-This will be down to a broken valve stem on the tyre pressure sensors, a common issue with the 2007 Outlander.
-The good news is that we always have replacement sensors available to buy, and they are easy to replace yourself.
+This is usually caused by a broken valve stem on the tyre pressure sensors, a common problem with the 2007 Outlander.
+The good news is that we always stock replacement sensors, which are easy to fit yourself.

 Difficulty level